19 Animals That Live in Water

 The most distinguishing characteristic of the narwhal is its long tusk, which is basically an expanded tooth that can grow up to 10 feet long.

-It is mainly found in males and is used for a wide range of tasks, including food detection, navigation, and even social interactions.
+It is mainly found in males and used for various tasks, including food detection, navigation, and social interactions.

 Narwhals consume squid and other crustaceans in addition to fish.
 Narwhals’ sleek bodies allow them to dive to extraordinary depths in search of prey.